The Jetset Society performing as a live band at a ball in Vienna

 Enquiry

 Are you planning a ball, graduation ball, school ball or formal dance event?
-Send us the date, venue, guest numbers, schedule and desired lineup.
+Send us the date, venue, guest count, schedule and desired lineup.
 We will get back to you with a suitable recommendation.

 Frequently asked questions about live bands for balls